Tomasz Wasilewski’s “Floating Skyscrapers” follows a man “drowning in the destruction of his desires.” | TRIBECAFILM.COM

 Close friendship has darker, more erotic consequences in “Floating Skyscrapers” (Apr.
 26, 8:30 p.m.; Apr.
 27, 2:30 p.m.).
 Polish writer and director Tomasz Wasilewski’s second feature takes off when Kuba, at an art opening with his girlfriend of two years, bumps into Mikal.
 Sparks fly, and Kuba soon finds himself losing interest in girls… and sports!
 Soon, he’s spending less time in the swimming pool, and more time “drowning in the destruction of his desires.”

-Well aware that we’re living in the world’s biggest, best, open-air backlot, the festival has always had a soft spot for films set amongst the streets, bridges, and iconic landmarks of the five boroughs.
+NEW YORK STORIES Well aware that we’re living in the world’s biggest, best, open-air backlot, the festival has always had a soft spot for films set amongst the streets, bridges, and iconic landmarks of the five boroughs.

 In “Almost Christmas” (Apr.
 28, 9 p.m.), two iconic Pauls play French Canadian ne’er-do-wells determined to make a quick fortune selling Christmas trees in Gotham.
 Sally Hawkins co-stars as the wife of misanthropic ex-con Dennis (Paul Giamatti).
 She’s being romanced by the charming Rene (Paul Rudd).
 Phil Morrison (“Junebug”), equally adept at quirky charm and genuine emotion — often in the same scene — directs.